ibacon-GmbH-Modelling/BeeGUTS/docs/dataset_loading.md

 To rest of the calculations will be done by the data reading function once all the parameters related to the test will be passed (see below).

+Since version 1.5.0 the user can provide the time step for the automatic calculation of the exposure concentration through the `binning` argument (in units of days).

 ### Acute Contact

 Acute contact tests are tests in which a drop of contaminated liquid is